Nakulan12/echohealth/README.md

 ## 🚀 Key Features

 - 🎤 **Voice-Based Analysis**
-  Uses your microphone to analyze breathing patterns, stress levels, and speech pauses.
+  Uses your microphone to analyze breathing patterns, stress levels, and speech pauses

 - 📸 **Facial Expression Detection**
   Real-time facial monitoring using webcam and MediaPipe to detect tremors, blink rate, and emotional state.